wp-plugins/simple-banner/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fix for themes with padding and margin applied to body.

+= 1.0.2 =
+* Fixed banner for themes that don't already have jquery added.

+= 1.0.1 =
+* Fixed readme and added logo.

 = 1.0.0 =
 * First Version.

 == Upgrade Notice ==

+= 1.0.3 =
+Additional fixes for more themes, specifically "Twenty *" themes by Wordpress.

+= 1.0.2 =
+If your banner didn't work before, it probably does now.

+= 1.0.1 =
+Just updated some stuff for the readme.
+No functionality change.

 = 1.0.0 =
 This is the first version.